-PENALTY-(1) All team personnel, including coaches, who leave their positions and participate in a fight shall be ejected and suspended for the team's next four contests.
+PENALTY-(1) Any team personnel (other than coaches) who leave the dugout or bullpen to enter the field at the time of a potential altercation or fight shall be ejected and suspended for one game.
+All team personnel (including coaches) who leave their positions and participate in a fight shall be ejected and suspended for the team's next four contests.

-- Note 1: A player involved in a fight while remaining at the position on the field and judged to have been acting in self-defense and not contributing to the fight shall not be ejected or suspended. - Note 2: If a player or coach makes physical contact with another player in an obvious attempt to prevent a fight or confrontation, that individual shall not be ejected or suspended. - 2) A batter or runner who initiates a fight by charging or pursuing the pitcher shall receive a four-game suspension. - 3) A pitcher who leaves the pitcher's mound and initiates a fight shall receive a four-game suspension. - 4) If a fight occurs while other players are involved in a play (i.e., run-down play, back-up situation, etc.), those nearby or backing up the play must not become physically involved as this will constitute a violation of this rule.
+Note 1: A player involved in a fight while remaining at the position on the field and judged to have been acting in self-defense and not contributing to the fight shall not be ejected or suspended.

+Note 2: If a player or coach makes physical contact with another player in an obvious attempt to prevent a fight or confrontation, that individual shall not be ejected or suspended.

+- (2) A batter or runner who initiates a fight by charging or pursuing the pitcher shall receive a four-game suspension. - (3) A pitcher who leaves the pitcher's mound and initiates a fight shall receive a four-game suspension. - (4) If a fight occurs while other players are involved in a play (i.e., run-down play, back-up situation, etc.), those nearby or backing up the play must not become physically involved as this will constitute a violation of this rule.
 The penalty is ejection and a four-game suspension.
 Umpires may use video footage, if available, to correctly identify persons who were involved in a fight.
 This review should occur immediately after the incident.